Carolyn Davidson (graphic designer): Career

 In September 1983, nearly three years after the company went public, Knight invited Davidson to a company reception.
-There, he presented her with chocolate swooshes, a diamond ring made of gold and engraved with the Swoosh, and an envelope filled with 500 shares of Nike stock, then worth about seventeen cents per share or $85, worth in 2023—after stock splits bringing the total to 32,000 shares—about $3 million.
+There, he presented her with chocolate swooshes, a diamond ring made of gold and engraved with the Swoosh, and an envelope filled with 500 shares of Nike's share capital, then worth about seventeen cents per share or $85, worth in 2023—after stock splits bringing the total to 32,000 shares—about $3 million.
 Of the gift, Davidson says, "this was something rather special for Phil to do, because I originally billed him and he paid that invoice."
 Davidson went on to be known as "The Logo Lady".
 In 1995, Nike removed the word "Nike" from the logo; the Swoosh now stands alone as the brand's logo.

 Davidson retired in 2000, and now engages in hobbies and volunteer work, including weekly duties at the Ronald McDonald House at Legacy Emanuel Hospital & Health Center in Oregon.